 R. Tripp Evans

 R. TRIPP EVANS specializes in American art and architecture, with a focus on the material culture of the late nineteenth and early twentieth centuries.
 He received his B.A. in Architectural History from the University of Virginia and his M.A. and Ph.D. in the History of Art from Yale University.
 He is the author of two books, and in 2010 won the National Award for Arts Writing.
 His current research focuses on the role of the American house museum, as seen through four historic homes located in New England.
-He is President of the Board of Directors for the Providence Athenaeum in Providence, Rhode Island, and in 2017 he was appointed to the Rhode Island State Historical Preservation and Heritage Commission.
+He serves on the Board of Directors for the Providence Athenaeum in Providence, Rhode Island, and in 2017 he was appointed to the Rhode Island State Historical Preservation and Heritage Commission.